Pressio/SHAW/docs/src/goveq.rst

 points to impose boundary conditions, but account for the boundary conditions directly when assembling the system matrix.

-As an example, the figure below shows the grid when modeling the Earth: the computational domain extends from the surface to the core-mantle boundary, excluding the liquid core.
+The figure below shows the grid when modeling the Earth: the computational domain extends from the surface to the core-mantle boundary, excluding the liquid core.

 .. figure:: ../img/mesh.png